ItsZeusBro/Hydra/README.md

                        param4->select(param4.size<=10)
                  }
                  invname5: {
-                    //loop through collection 1 and get half of the values that represent the smaller half
+                    //loop through collection 1 and get half of the values that represent the smaller half using javascript

                     inv: {
-                        check subcollection1 to make sure each element is greater than items in collection2 }
+                        check subcollection1 to make sure each element is greater than items in collection2 using javascript }
                  }